 Phylogeny of the Invertebrates

-The tree below was recently redrawn from Dunn et al (2008).
-The animal phyla represented have been selected for familiarity and to provide context for phyla often exhibited in aquaria and that might be seen at various exhibits at the Fort Worth Zoo.
+The tree below was redrawn from the information and cladograms of the Phylogeny Wing of the University of California Museum of Paleontology.
+The animal phyla represented have been selected for familiarity and to provide context for phyla often exhibited in aquaria and that might be seen at the James R. Record Aquarium of the Fort Worth Zoo.
 My selection of which "minor phyla" to include both on the tree and in the list below is frankly idiosyncratic.
-Below you will find a listing of the names of each phylum, and examples of its more common members.
-Some phyla are identified by their common names.
+Common names have been used to identify each of the phyla when one was available.
+Below you will find a listing of the scientific names of each phylum, and examples of its more common members.
 Links to representative animals for phyla that can be seen at the zoo have been provided, both from the phylum list and from the tree.

-{Animal Phylogenetic Tree} Link to Red-Kneed Tarantula Page Link to Horseshoe Crab Page Link to Giant Deep Sea Isopod Page Link to Picture of a Giant Tropical Roach Link to Picture of a Giant Millipede Link to Picture of a Fanworm Link to the Basal Vertebrates Tree Link to Sea Star Page Link to group picture of corals, anemones and sponges
+{short description of image} Link to Picture of Giant Millipedes Link to Red-Kneed Tarantula Page Link to Horseshoe Crab Page Link to Giant Deep Sea Isopod Page Link to Picture of a Giant Tropical Roach Link to Picture of a Giant Millipede Link to Picture of a Fanworm Link to the Basal Vertebrates Tree Link to Sea Star Page Link to group picture of corals, anemones and sponges

 Additional notes: Deuterostomes are animals whose embryos develop a mouth as a secondary embryonic structure opposite to the blastopore, which opens into the primitive gut.
 Protostomes are animals that develop their mouths from or very near to the blastopore.
 Ecdysozoans are animals that molt their cuticles or exoskeletons as they grow.
 Lophotrochozoans are a group of animals that have either a trochophore (toplike) larva or a feeding organ (lophophore) composed of a ring of ciliated tentacles.